inaimathi/gtypist-single-space/gtypist.typ

 T:                    Home Row and the Period
  :
  :The period is above the E-finger.
-Note that the end of a sentence is :always followed by two spaces; in abbreviations, it is followed by one :space.
+Note that the end of a sentence is :always followed by one space because it is no longer 1957.

 #
 I:(1)